 - Laser Interferometry uses the innovative technique of Dispersion Interferometry for a continuous tracking of the average electron density and thus provides the signal for density control.
 In a muti-sightline system under development, the shape of the density may be tracked to control the density profile shape as well.

-- Thomson Scattering launches high-power laser pulses and derives the local electron density and electron temperature from intensity and spectrum of the laser light scattered at the plasma electrons.
+- Thomson Scattering launches high-power laser pulses and derives the local electron density and local electron temperature from intensity and spectrum of the laser light scattered at the plasma electrons.

-- the Electron Cyclotron Emission Diagnostic (ECE) derives continuously the local radiation temperature of the electrons by measuring the intensity of the microwave emission resulting from the gyro-motion of the electrons around the magnetic field lines.
+- The Electron Cyclotron Emission Diagnostic (ECE) derives continuously the local radiation temperature of the electrons by measuring the intensity of the microwave emission resulting from the gyro-motion of the electrons around the magnetic field lines.

-- two Imaging x-ray Spectrometers use the x-ray line emission caused by high-Z plasma impurities to derive quantities like the local impurity density in the plasma, the radial electric field and also the temperature of the exciting plasma electrons
+- Two Imaging x-ray Spectrometers use the x-ray line emission caused by high-Z plasma impurities to derive quantities like the local impurity density in the plasma, the radial electric field and also the temperature of the exciting plasma electrons

-- the Beam Emission - and Charge Exchange Resonance Spectroscopy (CXRS) observes visible light emitted along the trajectories of the neutral particle heating beams resulting from interaction of the neutral hydrogen atoms with plasma particles.
-From that the local temperature of the plasma ions, the local electric field and other quantities can be derived.
+- The Beam Emission - and Charge Exchange Resonance Spectroscopy (CXRS) observes visible light emitted along the trajectories of the neutral particle heating beams resulting from interaction of the neutral hydrogen atoms with plasma particles.
+From that, the local temperature of the plasma ions, the local electric field and other quantities can be derived.

-- calibrated Neutron Counters observe the eventual emission of neutrons as they will result from later deuterium-deuterium fusion processes in the plasma
+- Calibrated Neutron Counters observe the eventual emission of neutrons as they will result from later deuterium-deuterium fusion processes in the plasma.